-My two books about home education share this vision and also include practical advice for creating a home environment where your children can thrive as well as the best ways to teach the different subjects.
+My two books about home education and all of my Unconventional Homeschooling Guides share this vision and also include practical advice for creating a home environment where your children can thrive as well as the best ways to teach the different subjects.

 I Saw the Angel in the Marble focuses on discovering who your children really are and how they learn best: creating the attitudes and environment in your home where learning and relationships can thrive; understanding the many options that are available to you when you are home schooling, and much more.